sanjayb-28/CloudArena/README.md

 - Drive scenario execution through adaptive Python agents that evaluate the environment and select safe simulation actions.
 - Map detections, attacker behaviors, and defensive gaps to MITRE ATT&CK techniques.
 - Produce human-friendly remediation reports backed by Gemini-generated narratives.
-- Integrate Auth0 for authentication, with optional Snowflake telemetry storage and DigitalOcean Gradient™ LLM fallback tracks.
+- Integrate Auth0 for authentication while keeping the stack lightweight (FastAPI, SQLite, Redis) so teams can demo without extra cloud services.
+- Provide optional Gemini-powered summaries but fall back to deterministic Markdown output when no LLM key is configured.
+- Capture and persist run artifacts locally so findings remain reviewable even after the hackathon environment is torn down.

 ## Repository Layout